arnav-42/projecteuler_cli/README.md

 # Project Euler CLI

-A no-frills command-line helper to:
+A command-line helper for Project Euler problems to:

 * fetch any Project Euler problem and scaffold boiler-plate files
 * pull the official RSS feed
 * track which problems you have finished
 * show quick progress stats

+**Supports both Julia and Python!**

 ```
 # install from PyPI